w3irdrobot/w3irdrobot.github.io/content/posts/2013-10-23-recompiling-php-os-x-10-9-mavericks.md

 However, I started to run into a ton of issues when configuring the binary from [the PHP website][2].
 Can&#8217;t find zlib?
 Can&#8217;t find openssl?
 Where is all my stuff?!?!

 It turns out that Mavericks moved the command line tools out of XCode into somewhere else.
 Therefore, I no longer had a `/usr/include` file which contains many of the headers I needed to include these things.
 However, this raises a new issue.
 How do I install the CLTs?
-I found an article titled <a href"http://www.computersnyou.com/2025/2013/06/install-command-line-tools-in-osx-10-9-mavericks-how-to/">Install Command Line Tools In OSX 10.9 Mavericks [ How &#8211; To ]</a> that explains you must run a command in the terminal.
+I found an article titled [Install Command Line Tools In OSX 10.9 Mavericks](http://www.computersnyou.com/2025/2013/06/install-command-line-tools-in-osx-10-9-mavericks-how-to/) that explains you must run a command in the terminal.
 So, open a terminal and run:

 ```bash
 xcode-select --install